haberdashPI/german_track/_research/plans.md

+- try different parmas or even a classifier for our "main" figure
+- classify spatial vs. object, wha'ts that look like

+- also keep working on windows near and far from switches
+- take a peak at the spectrograms

+## old

 lessons from today:
 - the interaction between salience and window time is fragile, many choices lead to a non-significant result with the simplified bar graph